ovh/docs/pages/web/hosting/how_to_upgrade_web_hosting_offer/guide.en-gb.md

 Please also check that your new solution has a sufficient number of available email accounts.
 Otherwise, delete the extra accounts, after you have [backed up](https://docs.ovh.com/gb/en/emails/migrate-email-addresses-manually/) the contents if necessary.

 If you would like to keep the same number of email accounts, before moving your web hosting to a lower plan, you can also order a new **MX Plan** email solution.
-In the `Emails`{.action} section of the OVHcloud Control Panel, click on the solution concerned, then on the `...`{.action} button to the right of the `solution`.
+In the `Emails`{.action} section of the OVHcloud Control Panel, click on the solution concerned, then on the `...`{.action} button to the right of `Solution`.
 Next, click `Change solution`{.action}.

 ![mxplan](images/mxplan.png){.thumbnail}